cesarferreira/ai/README.md

 ## Safety

 - Blocks outputs containing `rm -rf /`, `rm -rf *`, backticks, or control characters
-- Unsafe or empty results exit with code 2 (CLI) or keep your buffer unchanged (widget shows "Blocked dangerous command")
+- Unsafe or empty results exit with code 2 (CLI) or keep your buffer unchanged
 - Only a single command is printed; no markdown or extra text

 ## How it works